New Year in Ho Chi Minh City

 New Year at The Rex Hotel, HCMC

-We stayed at The Rex Hotel which is very central and has a fabulous rooftop bar.
+For our first New Years in Saigon we stayed at The Rex Hotel which is very central and has a fabulous rooftop bar.
 As dusk fell that first evening we looked down on the city, enthralled, as it gradually lit up in a show of multi-coloured luminosity.
 As well as the usual brightly lit neon billboard signs the tower blocks, hotels and shops were all lit in swathes of sparkling decorations.
 Pink petalled flowers were strung across streets, blue and silver stars and swags adorned another and a giant, gold dragon twisted and turned its fiery way down Le Loi Street.
 All this added to by the buzz of a million motor scooters with their lights creating a moving spectacle all of their own.

 Check rates and availability for the Rex Hotel, Ho Chi Minh City